|Text Index||Custom Search|

 - Valid Certificate Issued by American Board for Certification of Teacher Excellence (ABCTE) and Demonstration of Professional Education Competence in the Classroom

-- District Alternative Certification Program and Passing Florida Certification Examinations
+- Florida Professional Development Certification Program and Passing Florida Certification Examinations

 - College Professional Training Option, Teaching Experience, Demonstration of Professional Education Competence in the Classroom, and Passing Florida Certification Examinations